 Once completed, you can open the report in the workspace or select 'Got it' and login to Office 365 Power BI manually:

-You can close Power BI Desktop and do not save (as you already have):
+You can close Power BI Desktop and no need to save (as you already have):

-From the workspace, you can manually refresh the report using the circling arrow icon.
-Be sure to select 'Update App' if you are also using apps for consumers to access your Power BI Reports:
+From the workspace, you can (1) manually refresh the report using the circling arrow icon.

 Now are you DONE!